Chapter 35: Release Notes

 - ORM: save() returns self/false, all/select/where return arrays, toDict/toAssoc standardized, scope() registers reusable method, where()/all() on Node, count() on PHP

-- Auth: expires_in in minutes, PBKDF2 260k iterations, env SECRET fallback, API key fallback in authenticateRequest
+- Auth: expires_in in minutes, PBKDF2 260k iterations, env TINA4_SECRET fallback, API key fallback in authenticateRequest

 - Session: dual-mode flash(), get_flash/getFlash, cookieHeader on all, getSessionId on Node, save() public on Node